RSeidelsohn/license-checker-rseidelsohn/README.md

 -   `--limitAttributes [list]` limit the attributes to be output.
 -   `--markdown` output in markdown format.
 -   `--nopeer` skip peer dependencies in output.
--   `--onlyAllow [list]` fail (exit with code 1) on the first occurrence of the licenses not in the semicolon-seperated list
+-   `--onlyAllow [list]` fail (exit with codexclusionse 1) on the first occurrence of the licenses not in the semicolon-seperated list
 -   `--onlyunknown` only list packages with unknown or guessed licenses.
 -   `--out [filepath]` write the data to a specific file.
 -   `--plainVertical` output license info in plain vertical format like [Angular CLI does](https://angular.io/3rdpartylicenses.txt)